farazsth98/farazsth98.github.io/_posts/2019-12-13-starctf-oob-v8-indepth.markdown

 Although the previous technique works well, it is very CTF like, usually used to read a single flag file, or etc, and only works on UNIX style machines.
 If we could somehow execute our own shellcode, it would give us much more control over the code that we can execute.
 It will also let us target multiple operating systems simply by just changing the shellcode.

+**Update**: As a side note, now that I've gotten my exploit to work through Chrome, it seems like the WebAssembly route is more reliable than the `__free_hook` route.
+The `__free_hook` route just does not want to work through Chrome.
+I suspect it is because of the way I leaked the addresses.
+Perhaps when ran through chrome, the leaks just don't exist at those offsets anymore.
+I'd investigate further but it is really hard to debug with the Chrome binary.
+Maybe I'll do it at a later date and update this writeup.

 With other browsers like Firefox and Safari, you can cause a function to become "hot" and get JIT compiled, which results in the creation of an RWX JIT page which you can overwrite with your own shellcode.
 However, in Chrome, this exploitation technique was mitigated in early 2018.
 JIT pages are switched between RW and RX as required.
 They are never RWX.

 The only other way (that I know of) to get an RWX page in v8 is to use WebAssembly.
 If you create a wasm function, it will allocate an RWX page whose address can be leaked.
 Let's first create a wasm page.
 Note that the wasm code used doesn't matter so long as it compiles and creates an RWX page for us: